 The Health and Safety risks associated with airside work is something that the Letchworth Management team have never had to consider before, however, was crucial to this project so thorough risk assessments had to be undertaken ensuring all the safe systems of working procedures and method statements were put in place.
 These included the volatile wind conditions that are associated and the complications these would cause when working at height using metal sheeting.

 Additional key health and safety considerations included the landing and take-off of all aircraft throughout the day and night.
-Therefore all materials and site debris had to be robustly stored and monitored, including the control of potentially airborne debris to prevent particles being blown into the air pan.
+Therefore all materials and site debris had to be robustly stored and monitored, including the control of potentially airborne debris to prevent particles from being blown into the air pan.
 All operatives had to stop work whilst planes were landing or taking off too.

 All materials were delivered to Marchwood in Southampton, then shipped and offloaded on the island.
-Operatives flew from RAF Brize Norton, and the main form of transport whilst on the island was MoD boats, vehicles and planes.
+Operatives flew from RAF Brize Norton, and the main form of transport whilst on the island was MoD boats, vehicles, and planes.

 Avonside Roofing’s input into the designs and materials used, plus utilising their skilled operatives and developing a detailed supportive programme of works with key task milestone dates and objectives, ensured that the entire contract ran well whilst realising cost efficiencies.